Segal Al Rikabi: Literature career

 Rikabi is a member of many scientific associations, as well as, the international writers union.
 During her educational years, she met many great Arab and non- Arab poets.
 She started publishing in 2013, and throughout the decade of 2010, she published her anthologies of poems “An Iraqi woman’s enchants”, that included over 77 poetic enchants, “Towards the Palm Orchard” that included over 91 prose texts, “The Moon never came out”.
 Furthermore, she participated with Arab poets in two anthologies of poems.
 Due to the influence of nature upon her, she wrote some English glimpses, similarly some of her poems were translated in English and Kurdi.
 In addition, she had certain interest in nature and the beauty of its symbolism that let it a path towards the nature of passion about existence.
 According to the critic, Ismaiel Ibraheem Abdou, she managed to set herself among the list of the major keys of writing that exceeds beyond her skies, lands and dreams.
-Since both individual and collective, alongside her passion about her poetic creations, the poetess attracted our thoughts with her poems aiming at making a special impact throughout her artwork production, especially her pursuit after it7.
+Since both individual and collective, alongside her passion about her poetic creations, the poet attracted our thoughts with her poems aiming at making a special impact throughout her artwork production, especially her pursuit after it7.
 Further, she was described as “Creation, the universe, the awareness, being overwhelmed by the upcoming, restoring situations of yesterday and today and what might be attached thereto towards tomorrow, and she mixed the reality with the romanticism”.

 Rikabi recited one of her poems for City of Bagdad, a UNESCO city of literature, for World Poetry Day 2019.